Toxocious/toxocious.github.io/src/content/blog/migrating-from-jekyll-to-react.md

 ---
 title: Migrating From Jekyll To React
 timestamp: 1659748419000
-description: I spent some time over the past week moving my current blog/portfolio (blogfolio, if you will) from a Jekyll template to a completely custom React (w/ Vite) code-base, and I've put my thoughts together on how I feel about Jekyll.
+description: I spent some time over the past week moving my current blog/portfolio from a Jekyll template to React (w/ Vite).
+Here's how I feel about the both of them.
 type: blog
 ---